llayer/cmu_challenge/README.md

 }
 ```

-We'll soon be releasing the fulldatasets on Zenodo, anyway, at which point they will have their own DOI and citation.
+We'll soon be releasing the full datasets on Zenodo, anyway, at which point they will have their own DOI and citation.